publisha/publisha.github.io/pages/enhanced_eBook.md

 <itemref idref="lambs" linear="no"/>
 ```

-It is also possible to add a PDF into the eBook and have a hyperlink open this file, but once again this must be set to ‘linear-“no”’
+It is also possible to add a PDF into the eBook and have a hyperlink open this file, but once again this must be set to ‘linear-“no”’.

+> **Note:** It is not currently possible to get non linear content to work in a fixed-layout ePub.

 ## Scrolling Text in the Fixed Layout ePUB